ControlUp Real-Time Console

-ControlUp User – typically a systems administrator, technical specialist, or support technician working with ControlUp Console.
-Every ControlUp user is required to create an online login account which is used for user identification and licensing.
+Typically a system administrator, technical specialist, or support technician working with ControlUp Console.
+Every ControlUp user is required to create an online login account which is used for user authentication to ControlUp's configuration servers.

-Managed Computer – a Windows computer which a ControlUp user wishes to manage and/or monitor using ControlUp.
+A Windows computer that a ControlUp user wishes to manage and/or monitor using ControlUp.
 It needs to belong to an Active Directory domain and to have .Net Framework 3.5 or 4.5 installed.
 When first contacted by a ControlUp Console, every Managed Computer is assigned to a ControlUp organization.

-ControlUp Monitor – a background service which operates in a way similar to the ControlUp console but without the graphical user interface.
+A Windows service that operates in a way similar to the ControlUp console but without the graphical user interface.
 ControlUp Monitor connects to all of the computers in your organization and performs continuous monitoring and reporting of incidents as well as automatic exporting of data tables for historical reporting.
 If you require 24/7 monitoring and alerting about incidents in your environment, it is recommended that you install at least one instance of ControlUp Monitor.
 Two Monitor services can be installed and will operate as an Active/Passive HA pair in case of failover.

-Incident - in ControlUp, an incident is an occurrence on one of your managed computers that falls under the scope of one of the configured incident triggers.
+In ControlUp, an incident is an occurrence on one of your managed computers that falls under the scope of one of the configured incident triggers.
 For example, you might configure a “Process Ended” incident trigger with a filter of “Process name=svchost.exe”.
 Every subsequent crash or error exit of a process with this name will generate an incident.
-Incidents are recorded in the ControlUp Cloud Services database and are available for display in the Incidents Pane of ControlUp.
+Incidents are recorded in the ControlUp Hybrid Cloud Services database and are available for display in the Incidents Pane of ControlUp.

-Script-Based Action (or SBA) – a PowerShell, VBScript or batch script, which was imported to ControlUp as a management action.
+A PowerShell, VBScript, or batch script, which was imported to ControlUp as a management action.
 Script-based actions (SBAs) can be assigned to any of ControlUp’s managed resources (folders, computers, sessions, etc.).
 SBAs can be downloaded from the community repository or created manually and shared within your ControlUp organization.

-Hypervisor connection – the connection parameters needed for a console or data collection agent to connect with a supported hypervisor management platform (vCenter or XenServer pool master).
+The connection parameters needed for a console or data collection agent to connect with a supported hypervisor management platform (vCenter, Nutanix, Hyper-V, or XenServer pool master).
 After the connection to the hypervisor management platform, host and VM information is automatically retrieved and populates the ControlUp database.
 (If the connection is to vCenter, datacenter and cluster information is also gathered, for better organization of virtualization resources.)

-Host – a computer running VMware ESX/ESXi or Citrix XenServer that ControlUp accesses via the Hypervisor connection.
+A computer running VMware ESX/ESXi, Hyper-V, Nutanix AHV, or Citrix XenServer that ControlUp accesses via the Hypervisor connection.
 The virtualization hosts are the computers that run multiple virtual machines on them.